All Episodes

 How do you know he likes it?

-Oh, yeah, the minute I went in, he started to discuss stuff like this with me.
+The minute I went in, he started to discuss stuff like this with me.

-Well, but okay, but how does a discussion of Obamacare go to capital punishment?
+Okay, but how does a discussion of Obamacare go to capital punishment?

-Well I can't.
+Well, I can't.

 I said, you know, when somebody's sentenced to death, we want to be really, really sure that they are guilty.

-He broke in and he told me, that's where he said the thing about capital punishment and how w we shouldn't even really bother too much about it.
+He broke in and he told me, that's where he said the thing about capital punishment and how we shouldn't even really bother too much about it.

-At which point he told me, Well, it's true that a lot of young women would probably die or have breast cancer and it would go undiagnosed.
+He then went on to tell me how, and so I brought up the mammographies, none until you're starting, until you're 50 years of age, at which point he told me, well, it's true that a lot of young women would probably die or have breast cancer and it would go undiagnosed.

-He said, But you know what?
+He said, but you know what?

 I'm originally from Canada.